siberoloji/siberoloji.github.io/content/blog/2024-09-28-json-format-in-programming-a-comprehensive-guide.md

 <!-- /wp:code -->

- ## JSON Schema</h2>
+ ## JSON Schema
 <!-- /wp:heading -->

   As JSON usage has grown, so has the need for validating JSON data.
 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
-It helps ensure that the JSON data you're working with adheres to a specific structure.</p>
+It helps ensure that the JSON data you're working with adheres to a specific structure.

-  Here's a simple example of a JSON Schema:</p>
+  Here's a simple example of a JSON Schema:

 <!-- wp:code -->